 How To Use Your TFSA To Retire Early

 In a perfect world, you would be making enough money to be able to max out your RRSP and your TFSA.
-But for many Canadians that's just not possible.
+But for many Canadians that’s just not possible.
 And the RRSP offers no tax advantages for those who are already in the lowest tax bracket.
 So how can those with lower incomes achieve FIRE?
 In 2009, the Government of Canada introduced the Tax Free Savings Account to compliment the RRSP, as well as to offer more savings incentives for those with lower incomes not benefited by the RRSP tax breaks.
-Just like the RRSP though, deposits within the account can be invested in things like ETFs, Stocks, Bonds and Mutual Funds.
+Just like the RRSP though, deposits within the account can go into ETFs, stocks, bonds and mutual funds.
 The growth is not subject to capital gains tax.
-In fact, you don't pay taxes on your withdrawals either, which you can do at any time.
+In fact, you don’t pay taxes on your withdrawals either, which you can do at any time.

-Unlike the RRSP though, your contributions are not tax-deductible so you won't get any tax breaks or returns when you contribute to your TFSA.
-The contribution room is the same for everyone, regardless of income, and is currently capped at $6,000 a year.
-What's more, you can carry forward unused contribution room.
-It's not a “use it or lose it” situation.
-That means if you've never had a TFSA, you could open one today and deposit $75,500 which is the amount of unused contribution room that has accumulated for you since the TFSA was created.
-If you did that though, you'd only be able to deposit $6,000 next year.
+Unlike the RRSP though, your contributions are not tax-deductible so you won’t get any tax breaks or returns when you contribute to your TFSA.
+The contribution room applies the same for everyone, regardless of income, capped at $6,000 a year.
+What’s more, you can carry forward unused contribution room.
+It’s not a “use it or lose it” situation.
+That means if you’ve never had a TFSA, you could open one today and deposit $75,500.
+That amount of unused contribution room has accumulated for you since the TFSA began.
+If you did that though, you’d only be able to deposit $6,000 next year.

 Most FIRE fanatics try to max out their contribution room to both accounts and invest the holdings aggressively.
 Canadians who do not make enough for that strategy still benefit from the tax-free investment gains.
 This account makes the FIRE lifestyle even more accessible to Canadians, especially those earning the average Canadian income of $55,000 a year or less.